 Take a deep breath.

-Here are five easy, straight-forward ways to help eliminate some of that stress you might be feeling as the holiday season approaches.
+Here are seven easy, straight-forward ways to help eliminate some of that stress you might be feeling as the holiday season approaches.

 As mothers, we often have difficulty telling people no. It’s okay to do that, and sometimes you need to maintain your sanity.
 Try not to feel guilty.
 Each of us has our limits, and we need to know and respect them.
 The world will not end if you don’t send an extra treat to your child’s holiday party or if you don’t host the neighborhood holiday open house.
 If you feel the need to add something to your list this year, make sure you take something else off.